A spectacular day of fun for all ages!

 Explore something new

-Whether you go on your first birding walk with Audubon VT, or exploring aquatic insects and amphibians with specialists, there are ways for people of all ages to get involved.
+Whether you go on your first birding walk or exploring aquatic insects and amphibians with specialists, there are ways for people of all ages to get involved.